Here’s to your Health

 The truth is that We Do Not Have a Health Care System.

 What America has is a health care puzzle.
 We have a bunch of antiquated pieces cobbled together in a process that was not thought out, nor integrated.
-There is the Veterans System, as well as the Indian Health Care System, as well as Disability, and various types of Medicare and Medicaid, the Children Health Insurance Program (CHIP), the Affordable Health Care subsidies, The Military Healthcare Services, Federal Employees Health Benefits Program, Substance Abuse and Mental health Services (SAMHSA), the Ryan White program, the Community Health Care clinic system… The majority of these programs are functional and helpful.
-But collectively they contribute to our Federal Deficit by the tune of around $1.6 trillion every year - making it the largest category by far of federal spending.
-This is a mess.
+This includes the Veterans System, as well as the Indian Health Care System, as well as Disability, and various types of Medicare and Medicaid, the Children Health Insurance Program (CHIP), the Affordable Health Care subsidies, The Military Healthcare Services, Federal Employees Health Benefits Program, Substance Abuse and Mental health Services (SAMHSA), the Ryan White program, the Community Health Care clinic system… and on… and on.

 There is no need to eliminate anything.
 We believe that it makes sense to create an integrated system and streamline all of these bits and pieces under one organized plan or plans This would be studied and carefully implemented.
 The result would be more efficient and lead to better care - especially for the IHS and Veterans Systems who suffer from staff shortages and limitations.